 Staging, grading and prognosis

 Knowing the stage and grade helps your doctors recommend the best treatment for your situation.
-The table below shows how endometrial cancers are staged and graded.
-Uterine sarcomas are staged differently, so discuss this with your specialist.
+The tables below show how endometrial cancers are staged and graded.
+Uterine sarcomas are staged differently, so discuss this with your doctor.

 Learn more about: